New Orleans–Metairie–Slidell combined statistical area

 Location of the New Orleans–Metairie–Slidell CSA and its components:

 The New Orleans–Metairie–Slidell combined statistical area is made up of nine parishes in southeastern Louisiana and one county in Mississippi.
 The statistical area consists of the New Orleans metropolitan statistical area (MSA), Slidell–Mandeville–Covington, LA MSA, Picayune micropolitan statistical area (μSA), and the Bogalusa μSA.
-As of the 2020 census estimates, the CSA had a population of 1,510,672.
+As of the 2020 census, the CSA had a population of 1,373,453.
 In 2023, the Office of Management and Budget updated the Core Based Statistical Areas, removing St. Tammany Parish from the New Orleans–Metairie MSA to create the Slidell–Mandeville–Covington MSA.

 The area was severely affected by Hurricane Katrina on August 29, 2005.